How to Use This Calculator

 Input the interior height of the tank from the bottom to your desired waterline in inches.

-The calculator will display the volume in gallons, liters, and cubic feet, along with water weight and footprint estimates.
+The calculator will display the volume in gallons, liters, and cubic feet, along with water weight, footprint estimates, and an 'Aquarium Insights' panel for detailed analysis.

 Example Calculation